Free CDA Preschool Teacher Training Program at MWCC Can Lead to a Rewarding Career & College Degree

 Can I earn college credits in the CDA program?
 Can I transfer to a different college?

-CDA graduates can transfer 10 credits from the CDA Program straight to MWCC’s ECE Certificate with an Infant Toddler Teacher Track or Preschool Teacher Track.
-To complete MWCC’s ECE Certificate, a CDA graduate will need just 15 more college credits or about 4-5 courses.
+CDA graduates can transfer up to 10 credits from the CDA Program straight to MWCC’s ECE Certificate with an Infant Toddler Teacher Track or Preschool Teacher Track.
+To complete MWCC’s ECE Certificate, a CDA graduate will need just 15 or 16 more college credits or about 4-5 courses.

 Students who complete both the CDA program and the ECE Certificate are able to apply their credits toward an associate degree in Early Childhood Education at MWCC.
 Students can become an A.S.
 Early Childhood Education – Career or A.S.
 Early Childhood Education – Transfer with only 36 more college credits, or about 10 – 12 courses.